P-p-H-d/c-stl-comparison/README.md

 ## Analysis

 The following characteristics are compared.
-The C++ STL is also included as as reference.
+The C++ STL is also included as reference.

 * What is the license?
 * What is the supported C language (C89, C99, C11 or C23)?
 * Is it a pure C program (no need for external preprocessor)?
 * Is it a Header only library?
 * How is implemented the Generic mechanism?
-By using  VP)void pointer, M)macro, GO) Generic objects, IF)intrusive field, TH)template header, TM)template macro
+By using  (VP) void pointer, (M) macro, (GO) Generic objects, (IF) intrusive field, (TH) template header, (TM) template macro
-* Is-it type safe (aka. using an incompatible type produces at least a compilation warning)?
+* Is it type safe (aka. using an incompatible type produces at least a compilation warning)?
 * support of integer/floats as basic type,
 * support of struct POD data as basic type,
 * support of array as basic type,